It's Never Too Late to Find Your Passion!!

 Keep searching and listen to that lovely little quiet voice within, and one day you will find what brings joy to your days.
 I am living proof of that!!

-On a side note this is my very first blog post and it is my intention to write one monthly...with any luck!!!
-And to share my life as an artist with some personal stuff thrown in, and also to help other artists in any way I can with creating, online presence, and anything else which brings value and joy to their lives.
+On a side note this is my very first blog post and it is my intention to write one biweekly...with any luck!!!
+And to share my life as an artist with some personal stuff thrown in, and also to help artists in any way I can with creating, online presence, and anything else which brings value and joy to their lives.
 So back to the discovery of my passions....

 Two Passions I Discovered!